 The singer has painted her father as a driving force behind her misery, informing the court in July: “I want to press charges against my father today.”
-As conservatorship attorney Tamar Arminak explained to Vulture, his sustained involvement felt especially odd after Britney had plainly stated how she feels about him.
-Jamie lacks “any kind of financial knowledge or specialty,” but his services cost Britney a total of $18,000 per month.
 In the media, Jamie has been cast as an aggressive stage parent constantly leveraging his daughter’s talent for personal gain — “I am Britney Spears!” he reportedly bellowed during an early conservatorship meeting — a charge he denies.
-And this summer, amid escalating calls for his removal from the case, Jamie’s position remained slippery.

 On June 29, he requested that Penny open an investigation into the “serious allegations” raised in his daughter’s testimony that month — presumably including the assertion that he had forced her into a labor situation that she compared to “trafficking.”
-On August 6, Jamie filed court documents alleging that Montgomery told him Britney is “mentally sick” and needs to be put on a 5150 psychiatric hold.
+He subsequently filed court documents alleging that Montgomery told him Britney was “mentally sick” and needed to be put on a 5150 psychiatric hold.
 (Montgomery characterized this as an extreme misrepresentation of her words.)
 Then, one week later, Jamie made what looked, on the surface, like a significant concession: In a court filing from August 12, his attorney said the singer’s father intended to resign “when the time is right.”
-Emphasizing that Jamie does not believe any valid grounds exist for his removal, the filing granted that he would resign if the transition was “orderly.”
-Earlier this month, Britney’s new attorney, Mathew Rosengart, accused Jamie of trying to “extort” $2 million from his daughter in exchange for his departure.
+Emphasizing that Jamie did not believe any valid grounds existed for his removal, the filing granted that he would resign if the transition was “orderly.”
+Britney’s attorney, Mathew Rosengart, subsequently accused Jamie of trying to “extort” $2 million from his daughter in exchange for his departure.

 All of which is to say, his request to end the conservatorship altogether — and without making Britney undergo another psychiatric evaluation — came as a huge surprise.
-In a court filing from September 7, Jamie acknowledged many of the points Britney has aired over recent months, concluding that she “is entitled to have this Court now seriously consider whether this conservatorship is no longer required.”
+In a court filing from September 7, Jamie acknowledged many of the points Britney aired leading up to the termination, concluding that she “is entitled to have this Court now seriously consider whether this conservatorship is no longer required.”

 Britney’s legal counsel